-From this quick and simple tutorial, you will learn what are Gutenberg blocks and what is the main difference between blocks for Gutenberg.
-You will also learn how to apply nested and reusable blocks in the Gutenberg editor.
+From this quick and simple tutorial, you will learn what are Gutenberg blocks and what Gutenberg blocks collection includes.
+As a result, you will also learn how to apply nested and reusable blocks in the Gutenberg editor.

-It’s not a secret, that the Gutenberg editor blocks provide a new wide approach to website building and allows you to create your own unique site structure.
-The main advantage is about building a custom WordPress page with Gutenberg blocks.
+It’s not a secret, that the Gutenberg editor blocks, above all, provide a new wide approach to website building and allows you to create your own unique site structure.
+The main advantage is about building a custom WordPress page with Gutenberg blocks collection.
 You don’t need a line of code to do it.
 You become completely able to power-up your pages even if you have a bare-bones simple WordPress installation.

-Let’s jump into the editor and explore how the Gutenberg blocks compose the page.
+Firstly, let’s jump into the editor and explore how the Gutenberg blocks collection composes the page.
 There are a few ways of accessing Gutenberg blocks in WordPress:

 - The most simple way is to press “Enter” on the keyboard and make a new paragraph.
-You will be automatically offered to add a Gutenberg block.
+After that, you will be automatically offered to add a Gutenberg block.
 All you need to do is just press the “+” icon.

-- Click on the “+” icon, which is located at the upper left corner of the editor field.
+- Similarly, click on the “+” icon, which is located at the upper left corner of the editor field.

 - You also can add a block above the chosen one.
 Hover above any block and press the “+” icon.